 Instead, I fell in love.
 The roast beef sandwich is served hot, just enough brown gravy to be moist, not sloppy.
 The bread is toasted and still warm.
 Simple toppings, shredded crisp lettuce, fresh slices of tomato, and pickle.
 A smear of mayo adds a touch of sweet, not so much as to clog arteries.
 One bite and I knew somebody was on to something.
 I’ve eaten roast beef po-boys in New Orleans that don’t hold a candle to what I tasted at the Village Diner.

 Maybe I’d get a chance to denounce the plate of beans and rice.
 No such luck.
-First, beans and rice are equal portions, not a spoon or two of beans over a mound of starch.
+First, more beans than rice, not a spoon or two of beans over a mound of starch.
 Second, the beans are creamy, not half cooked.
 I didn’t get the exact spices, but Worcestershire is involved, onion, and bay leaf.
 They have a bare hint of sweetness, but it wasn’t plain sugar, cane I suspect, lots of black pepper.
 Cubes of ham, big enough to have to cut, which you can with a dull fork.
-Sausage is cooked with the beans, then sliced into bite sized pieces and plenty of them.
+Sausage is cooked with the beans, then a link on the side with the entree.

 The hot sausage is tangy, not blazing, the smoked flavorful, they use pork sausage here, it’s not a kosher deli.
 It is so basic as to easily be made mundane, but the Village Diner has stepped right around that, this is gourmet basic, unfussy, unpretentious and absolutely delicious.

 My last shot at negative was left to the cornbread.
 It was not to be.
 They managed to serve it warm, just brown on top, butter in a paper cup on the side, amazingly, soft and ready to spread, not near frozen as is common and annoying.